rxdhikx/Large-Language-Model/README.md

 # ABOUT THE FILES

 <h3> subset_of_dataset.py - </h3>
-Used this for splitting the huge size of datasets (more than 300mb) to perform automation on a simpler size of dataset.
+Used this for splitting the huge size of datasets (more than 300mb) to perform automation on a simpler size of dataset. <br>
-Original number of rows = 8k+
+Original number of rows = 8k+ <br>
 Subset number of rows = 50